dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 the GPS after re-fitting the model with only eligible subjects.
 Estimating the GPS was done by multivariate *Logistic Regression*.

 ![GPS]({{ "/assets/multiple-treatment/gps_hist.png" | absolute_url }}){: .center-image }
-*Propensity scores across three versions of our dataset: all samples, eligible samples, and eligible samples after refitting their GPS score.*
+*Propensity scores histograms for (above to below): all samples, eligible samples, and eligible samples after refitting their GPS score.*

 The full dataset had $46,700$ subjects, with $22$ covariates.
 After dropping non-eligible units we had $31,984$ units.
 The true ATEs and number of subjects for each treatment group, in each of the datasets, can be observed in **Table 1**.
 Note we have sub-sampled parts of the data, to cause imbalances, so enforcing common support will have some effect.
-To generate the dataset we assisted with [3] framework which provide methods for this goal, and [4] for training the classifiers.
+To generate the dataset we assisted with [3] framework which provides methods for this goal, and [4] for training the classifiers.

  Treatment Group Key| True ATE (All) |  \# Subjects (All) |  True ATE (Eligible) |  \# Subjects (Eligible)